x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/public-folders-calendar.md

 > You must use the Microsoft Outlook desktop client to create the public folder calendar.

 > [!Note]
-> The Calendar type of public folder can be accessed from Outlook Web App (OWA) and the Outlook desktop client.
+> The Calendar type of public folder can be accessed from Outlook Web App and the Outlook desktop client.
 Public folders, including calendar, cannot be accessed from mobile devices.

 ## Prerequisites